voucherifyio/voucherify-openapi/docs/webhook-introductions/events-voucher-disabled.md

-The `EVENTS.VOUCHER.DISABLED` webhook means that a voucher has been successfully disabled for use.
+The `EVENTS.VOUCHER.DISABLED` event indicates that a voucher has been successfully disabled for use.
 It indicates that the voucher is now inactive and it cannot be redeemed.